 Florida Sexual Assault Lawyer

 An alleged sexual assault in Florida is charged as a felony, with serious prison time possible on conviction.
-A life sentence, and even a death sentence, is possible depending on the circumstances.
 Having a Florida sexual assault lawyer who understands the elements of the charged offense, the potential penalties, and the ways in which such charges may be improperly brought, can be essential to providing an effective defense and avoiding serious, life-changing consequences.
 The Law Offices of Gilbert A. Schaffnit in Gainesville builds on over 40 years of legal experience to help people throughout the state of Florida who have been charged with sexual assault and other serious offenses.

 Sexual Battery Definition and Penalties

 You won’t find terms like rape, date rape or statutory rape used in Florida statutes that criminalize sexual assault.
 Rape and other types of sexual assault have all been combined in Florida law under the title of Sexual Battery, which can be found in Florida Statues section 794.011.
 Sexual battery is very explicitly defined as the penetration or union of one’s sexual organ with the mouth, vagina or anus of another, or the penetration with an object of another’s vagina or anus.
 If these acts cannot be proven, there is no crime of sexual battery.
 Also, the conduct must be proven to be nonconsensual whenever the alleged victim is over twelve years old.